jamescmacey/nz-elections-worker/README.md

 # Elections worker
 This repository contains the code for a worker to fetch and store election results from the New Zealand Electoral Commission's XML feed(s).
 It is primarily intended for use on election night.

-This tool is very much still a work in progress.
+This tool is very much still a work in progress: most notably, it does not have support for party votes, so cannot yet be used for general elections.
+However, it should still be adequate for by-elections.

 ## Missing functionality / issues
 * Party votes are not yet supported at all (this tool was developed in a rush, for the Tauranga by-election)